flipp-oss/deimos/README.md

 # Tracing

 Deimos also includes some tracing for kafka consumers.
 It ships with DataDog support, but you can add custom tracing providers as well.
+(It does not use the built-in Karafka tracers so that it can support per-message tracing, which Karafka does not provide for.)

 Trace spans are used for when incoming messages are schema-decoded, and a separate span for message consume logic.

-### Configuring Tracing Providers
+## Configuring Tracing Providers

 See the `tracing` field under [Configuration](#configuration).
 View all available Tracing Providers [here](lib/deimos/tracing)

-### Custom Tracing Providers
+## Custom Tracing Providers

 Using the above configuration, it is possible to pass in any generic Tracing Provider class as long as it exposes the methods and definitions expected by